Raymond Asquith: Career and honours

 The writer John Buchan devoted several pages of his autobiography Memory Hold-the-Door to his friendship with Asquith.
 He noted of Raymond's character:

-"I do not think he could ever have been called popular.
+I do not think he could ever have been called popular.
 He was immensely admired, but he did not lay himself out to acquire popularity, and in the ordinary man he inspired awe rather than liking.
 His courtesy was without warmth, he was apt to be intolerant of mediocrity, and he had no desire for facile acquaintanceships.
 Also – let it be admitted – there were times when he was almost inhuman.
 He would destroy some piece of honest sentiment with a jest, and he had no respect for the sacred places of dull men.
 There was always a touch of scorn in him for obvious emotions, obvious creeds, and all the accumulated lumber of prosaic humanity.
 That was a defect of his great qualities.
 He kept himself for his friends and refused to bother about the world.
 But as such who were to his friendship he would deny nothing.
 I have never known a friend more considerate, and tender, and painstaking, and unfalteringly loyal.
-It was the relation of all others in life for which he had been born with a peculiar genius."
+It was the relation of all others in life for which he had been born with a peculiar genius.

-Buchan's analysis of Asquith's personality is endorsed by several other contemporaries who found him clever but rather arrogant, conceited, cold, cynical and aloof.
+Buchan's analysis of Asquith's personality is endorsed by several other contemporaries who found him clever but rather arrogant, cold, cynical and aloof.

 Memorials

 A memorial tablet to Asquith's memory was erected in Amiens Cathedral.
 The inscription, in French and Latin, states: Priez pour l'âme de RAYMOND ASQUITH Lieutenant aux Grenadiers de la Garde Royale.
 Fils ainé de Herbert Henry Asquith premier ministre du Royaume Uni.
 Né le 6 Nov.
 1878.
 Tombé au champ d'honneur près de Guinchy le 15 Sept.
 1916.
 [Pray for the soul of RAYMOND ASQUITH Lieutenant of the Grenadiers of the Royal Guard.
 Eldest son of Herbert Henry Asquith, prime minister of the United Kingdom.
 Born Nov.
 6 1878.
 Fell on the field of honour near Guinchy Sept.
 15 1916.]O ORIENS SPLENDOR LUCIS AETERNAE VENI ET ILLUMINA SEDENTES IN TENEBRIS ET UMBRA MORTIS.
 Gloriae memor posuit conjux.
-[O dawn of the east, brightness of light eternal, and sun of justice: come, and enlighten those who sit in darkness and in the shadow of death.]
+[O dawn of the east, brightness of light eternal, and sun of justice: come, and enlighten those who sit in darkness and in the shadow of death.
+Placed by his wife in glorious memory.]
 He is also the subject of a memorial in St Andrew's Church near the family home in Mells in Somerset, and is listed on Mells War Memorial; both memorials were designed by Sir Edwin Lutyens, a friend of the Asquith family.